opencyber-space/.github/profile/README.md

 ---

-# ⚡ Opencyberspace Stack (Overview Grid)
+# ⚡ OpenAGI.Network Stack (Overview)

-Below is a high-level view of all major systems in the Opencyberspace ecosystem.
+Below is a high-level view of all major systems in the OpenAGI Network ecosystem.

 ### **🧠 Intelligence & Compute**
 - **AIGrid** – Open Intelligence Web